 When a technology exists that can tell you if and when your domains are being spoofed (and by who), why would you not use it?!
-DMARC is that technology.
+DMARC monitoring is the solution.

 What is DMARC?